GetulioCastro/PyHL/README.md

 1. Export Django Settings envvar: `export DJANGO_SETTINGS_MODULE=djhl.settings`
 1. Copy contrib/settings_example.yaml to root of project and change its name to settings.py, and change `{user}` to your user on the system: `cp contrib/settings_example.yaml settings.yaml`
+1. It needs to change the DATABASES Set Up on settings.yaml, like the PostgreSQL example below
 1. Create a .secrets.toml file with the Django Secret Key.
 Below we have a sample of this file.
 1. Test your installation: `python mange.py runserver`